Ride-along

-Ride-alongs are offered by many police departments around the world.
+Ride-alongs are offered by many police departments worldwide.
 There is a minimum age to participate in a ride-along.
 Depending on the department, it is often somewhere between the ages of 12 and 18.
 When participation of those under 18 is permitted, consent from a parent or legal guardian is required.
-People with criminal records or under investigation under any law enforcement agencies are prohibited from participation.
-People who also have problems with previous ride alongs may also be denied.
-When citizens are selected for a ride along they must read and sign a waiver stating the rules and expectations while participating in the ride along with agreeing that situation can turn dangerous at any time.
-The most common form of ride-alongs are Law Enforcement Explorers, Auxiliary or Volunteer Police officers and participants in Citizen's Police Academy programs.
+Individuals with criminal records or those under investigation by any law enforcement agency are prohibited from participating.
+People who also have problems with previous ride-alongs may also be denied.
+When citizens are selected for a ride-along, they must read and sign a waiver stating the rules and expectations for participating, as well as agreeing that situations can turn dangerous at any time.
+The most common form of ride-alongs are Law Enforcement Explorers, Auxiliary or Volunteer Police officers, and participants in Citizen's Police Academy programs.